59RY/MyLinuxKickstart/related/rhel9family-distribute.md

 ```

 - `<PARTITION>`: Partition number
-  - For UEFI environments, it's usually `2`.
+  - For aarch64 environments, typically `2`.
-  - For BIOS environments, it's usually `1`.
+  - For x86_64 environments, typically `3` when both a biosboot partition and an EFI partition are created.
+    - If only one partition is created, the partition number may vary.

 #### 2. Regenerate dracut